I Do (Wanna Get Close to You)

-"I Do (Wanna Get Close to You)" is the first single from 3LW's second album A Girl Can Mack and featured P. Diddy and Loon.
-The single peaked at number 58 on the Billboard Hot 100 during 2002.
+"I Do (Wanna Get Close to You)" is the first single from 3LW's second album A Girl Can Mack.
+The single features Loon and peaked at number 58 on the Billboard Hot 100 during 2002.
 It achieved greater success in New Zealand, where it peaked at number 13 on the New Zealand Top 40.
 It is the last single to feature Naturi Naughton.

 Background

 In May 2002, 3LW member Adrienne Bailon discussed the song, saying "[The song] is a lot of fun".
 According to Bailon the group "wanted to come out with a song that was going to make people happy."

 Critical reception

 Chuck Taylor from Billboard compared the song to the work of Ashanti and praised the group's vocals on the track saying it was "a fine, fine performance".
 Overall, he felt that the song was a hit and that it would "saturate the top 40 and R&B airwaves through the summer".